In commemoration of the November 22, 1963 assassination of President John Fitzgerald Kennedy

-There is a vast literature on the assassination of President John F. Kennedy, who died on a November 22nd Friday like this in 1963.
+There is a vast literature on the assassination of President John F. Kennedy, who died on November 22,1963.
 I have contributed my small share to such writing in an effort to tell the truth, honor him, and emphasize its profound importance in understanding the history of the last fifty-six years, but more importantly, what is happening in the U.S.A. today.
 In other words, to understand it in its most gut-wrenching reality: that the American national security state will obliterate any president that dares to buck its imperial war-making machine.
 It is a lesson not lost on all presidents since Kennedy.

 I do not here want to go into any further analysis or debate about the case.
 I think the evidence is overwhelming that the President was murdered by the national security state.
 Why he was murdered, and the implications for today, are what concern me.
 And how and why we remember and forget public events whose consequences become unbearable to contemplate, and the fatal repercussions of that refusal.
 In what I consider the best book ever written on the subject, JFK and the Unspeakable: Why He Died and Why It Matters (2009), James W. Douglass explains this in detail, including the James Wilcott story.